 The best time during the month to stargaze is when there is no moon, so try to avoid the full moon and the light that it projects.
 When the moon sets early or rises late in the night, the darkness brings out the stars’ light.
 Try downloading a stargazing app to get the most of each night and understand what you are looking at.

-Best time for wildlife watching
+Best time for wildlife watching and see bears

 The best time to watch for wildlife is during the springtime months since fewer people, and the park has been quieter during the winter months.